Former World MotoGP Champion Marquez To Join Gresini Racing - UrduPoint

 Marquez joined Honda after winning the Moto2 title in 2012.

-The announcement comes ahead of the Indonesian GP on the resort island of Lombok, with just six races left in the season with the Japanese team.

-Marquez became the youngest race winner, at Austin, Texas, in his first season in the premier class and ended the season the youngest champion.
+He became the youngest race winner, at Austin, Texas, in his first season in the premier class with Honda and ended the season the youngest champion.

 He won the title in five of the next seasons and has 59 wins, 101 podium finishes and 64 pole positions so far in 11 seasons with Honda.